Sylvexia/personal_research/Posit Arithmetic for the Training and Deployment of Generative Adversarial Networks.md

 	- **During** the gradient calculation, scale by $s$.
 	- After the gradient is calculated, scale the value back.
 	- Use the gradient to update weight.
-	- Loss is a concept, since in back propagation, loss value itself is not used.
+	- Loss is a concept, since in back propagation, **loss value itself is not used**.
+		- k
 - Conventional method: (float)
 	- Increase $s$ until its overflow, then decrease - Nvidia Apex
 - Proposed method: (posit)